NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Some of the questions asked their respondents for their thoughts, and I really appreciated some of the long and insightful answers.
 Here, I paraphrase and expand on some of the key ideas and leave a technical comment for the footnotes [1].
 I have found these comments very useful as way to think about the problem of mental health in EA overall.

-#### 11.1.
+#### 1.1.
 Selection effects in EA.
 Some respondents suggested that EA attracts people with mental ilnesses.
 Perhaps there is a snowball effect going on, perhaps it selects from demographic which have higher rates of mental ilness.
 Thus, a particularly cost effective way to fight mental health in EA might be to do outreach amongst people who do not have mental health issues.

 This model is consistent with finding out that, among effective altrists, more effective altruism is not correlated (or correlated weakly) with better mental health (see section 3.)

-#### 11.2.
+#### 1.2.
 Do mental health problems stem from EA-specific beliefs?
 A respondent asked about how to deal with work-aholism when your work actually matters.
 Some people have talked with me about how, if ideas related to existential risk are internalized, Angst might occur.
 Thus, for EA specific problems, therapists familiar with EA ideas might help more than regular therapists.

 What follows are my own thoughts.

-This model is not is not consistent with finding out that, among effective altrists, more effective altruism is not correlated (or correlated weakly) with better mental health (see section 3).
+This model is not is not consistent with finding out that, among effective altruists, more effective altruism is not correlated (or correlated weakly) with better mental health (see section 3).
 That is, if effective altruism caused mental ilness, we have lost part of the probability mass which comes from (more effective altruism -> more mental ilness).
 Instead, only the probability mass corresponding to (if a certain level of effective altruism is reached -> more mental ilness).

 For a toy model, consider for example whether mental ilness is caused by involvement in effective altruism and mediated by understanding x-risk, that is, suppose that understanding x-risk led to (a chance of developing) depression/anxiety, and that higher levels of effective altruism led to higher chances of understanding x-risk.
 For example, suppose that numerical answers to "How involved are you in the EA community?", from 1 to 6 were such that: Answering 1 (not very involved) leads to a 10% probability of understanding x-risk, 2->20%, ..., 6-> 60%.
 Imagine then that our survey has serious selection effects (such that people with more mental ilness and people more familiar with effective altruism are more likely to participate).
 Then the effect would be amplified by these selection effects, and we *would* see a correlation between effective altruism and worse mental health.